emre-geris/3D-Flipping-Card-UI-Design/README.md

 # 💳 3D Credit Card UI

 A sleek, modern, and **Responsive 3D Credit Card User Interface** built using HTML and CSS.
-Inspired by a design from [CodingLab](https://www.youtube.com/@CodingLabYT), but completely rewritten from scratch with major design and layout improvements.
+Inspired by a design from [CodingLab](https://www.youtube.com/@CodingLabYT), but completely rewritten from scratch with design and layout improvements.

 ---